-[1].
-This is accomplished by the periodic "primary" calibration of the NIST force laboratory's digital voltmeters (DVM) by the Quantum Electrical Metrology (QEM) Division of the NIST Electronics and Electricity Engineering Laboratory (EEEL).
+Use of NIST instrumentation to obtain the load cell responses during force calibrations mandates that the voltage ratio measurements be traceable to national electrical standards.
+[1] This is accomplished by the periodic "primary" calibration of the NIST Force Laboratory's digital voltmeters by the Quantum Electrical Metrology (QEM) Division of the NIST Electronics and Electricity Engineering Laboratory (EEEL).
 Such a calibration is carried out in the DVM voltage-ratio mode, by providing dc voltage signals simultaneously to both input channels with the calibrated signals derived from the 1 V and 10 V Josephson Voltage Standards (JVS) maintained by the Quantum Electrical Metrology Division.
 Different DVMs are selected for succeeding calibrations in order to avoid bias that could be associated with the repeated calibration of the same DVM.
 The Mass and Force Group then maintains the calibrations of all of its DVMs at least quarterly by comparisons with the DVM most recently calibrated by the QEM Division.

-During the DVM voltage-ratio calibration, the QEM Division maintains a 10 V dc signal from a solid-state voltage standard that is calibrated against the 10 V JVS at the DVM's ratio reference input while applying a sequence of reference signals ranging from 5 mV to 100 mV provided by the 1 V JVS to the DVM's primary input channel.
-The corresponding voltage-ratio range is from 0.5 mV/V to 10 mV/V. For most load cells calibrated at NIST, the output when loaded to capacity is 2 mV/V to 3 mV/V.
+During the DVM voltage-ratio calibration, the QEM Division maintains a 10 V dc signal from a solid-state voltage standard that is calibrated against the NIST 10 V Josephson Voltage Standard (JVS) at the DVM's ratio reference input while applying a sequence of reference signals ranging from 5 mV to 100 mV provided by the NIST 1 V JVS to the DVM's primary input channel.
+The corresponding voltage-ratio range is from 0.5 mV/V to 10 mV/V. For most load cells calibrated at NIST, the output when loaded to capacity is 2 mV/V to 3 mV/V. The protocol for this ratio calibration procedure was developed by the QEM Division in conjunction with the Mass and Force Group staff to meet their requirements.